 When we hear a warning: “This man with a character!”, we prepare in advance that with a new acquaintance will not be easy.
 If sharp angles are immediately visible, people usually disguise and hide their weaknesses.
 But many years of psychological experience allow us to draw a conclusion about the maturity of a person by his behavior with due attention.

-Basepoint Psychiatry have been studying a person’s personality for many years and are convinced that there are no good and bad traits, but there are strengths and weaknesses.
-The strong contribute to our growth, while the weak slow down and make us miserable.
+Basepoint Psychiatry has been studying a person’s personality for many years and is convinced that there are no good and bad traits, but there are strengths and weaknesses.
+The strong contribution to our growth, while the weak slowdown and make us miserable.
 We thought about it and, having analyzed the experience of popular psychologists, drew illustrations from life.

 1. Imitation of an idol

 For children and adolescents, an imitation is a normal form of socialization.
 Defining their attitude to the world around them, they need a role model like no other.
 With age, a healthy, strengthened person stops copying and finds himself.
 If an adult continues to look for idols, his character has not yet been formed.
 Cases of bigotry and complete replacement of their own identity have been called “celebrity imitation syndrome”, which affects about 15% of all people living on the planet.

 2. Not being able to face difficulties face to face

 All of us are characterized by shyness and timidity, especially in important, responsible moments in life.
 But some people, faced with minor difficulties or in an awkward situation, hide their heads in the sand.
 They even instinctively clench their shoulders, pushing their neck in.
 The psychologist Bill Knaus called it ostrich trap syndrome, which fetters fear and uncertainty, preventing people from fulfilling their dreams and moving towards the goal.